d13g0s0uz4/hacktricks/cloud-security/github-security/basic-github-information.md

 * **Include administrators**.
 If this isn't set, admins can bypass the restrictions.
 * **Restrict who can push to matching branches**.
 Restrict who can send a PR.

-{% hint style="info" %}
-As you can see, even if you managed to obtain some credentials of a user, **repos might be protected avoiding you to pushing code to master** for example to compromise the CI/CD pipeline.
+*As you can see, even if you managed to obtain some credentials of a user, **repos might be protected avoiding you to pushing code to master** for example to compromise the CI/CD pipeline.*
-{% endhint %}

 ## References